 HOW TO WRITE CHAPTER ONE OF A FINAL YEAR PROJECT

 This is an overall introduction to your topic of interest that provides an in-depth background to the topic.
 You must be precise and state the purpose of your research.
 This is the most detailed part of chapter one; here, you would give a historical development of your research topic.
 State the different overlapping views in this area and significant investigations that researchers have done.

 Also, it would help if you talked about the present state of your research.
 Have there been any changes?
 You can cite a few paragraphs from your literature review, but it must summarise the conflicts in your area of the project that has not been addressed.

 Statement of the Problem

 This is where you state the specific problem that you intend to address.
 It usually will begin with: This project addresses the problem of….”
-When writing your problem, make sure you address the existing problems before that you intend to proffer solutions to in your research.
+When writing your problem, make sure you address the existing problems before you intend to proffer solutions in your research.

 Purpose of the study